philosowaffle/peloton-to-garmin/README.md

 ## Docker

-This repository does not directly maintain support for running the code in a docker container, but @Octopusprime83 has created and published a [container that can be pulled from docker hub](https://hub.docker.com/r/philo138/peloton-to-garmin).
-Note that some of the behavior in the container may differ from the latest code published on github.
+The image can be pulled from [Docker Hub](https://hub.docker.com/r/philosowaffle/peloton-to-garmin) or [Github Packages](https://github.com/philosowaffle/peloton-to-garmin/packages).
+See the [Configuration](#configuration) section for a list of all environment variables that can be provided to the container.
+A sample docker-compose file can be found [here](https://github.com/philosowaffle/peloton-to-garmin/blob/master/docker-compose.yaml).

-* `docker pull philo138/peloton-to-garmin`
+* `docker pull philosowaffle/peloton-to-garmin`

 ## Configuration